EVinfo.net

 The new regulations, finalized in 2022, are expected to deliver substantial benefits, including savings of $13 billion in health costs, a reduction of thousands of deaths, and a halving of auto emissions in the state.
 The broader impact is also anticipated to reduce petroleum consumption by almost a billion barrels.

 Although the approval is seen as likely, it comes toward the end of President Biden’s term, a time when incoming political shifts could pose challenges.
 Republican lawmakers may try to reverse the decision through the Congressional Review Act, though this would not apply to the waiver itself, as it is not a direct federal regulation.
-The greater concern is that a potential future administration, particularly under former President Donald Trump, could attempt to dismantle California’s emissions rules, reverting to less stringent standards and undermining the progress made in the electric vehicle and clean air sectors.
+The greater concern is that a potential future administration, particularly under the former President, could attempt to dismantle California’s emissions rules, reverting to less stringent standards and undermining the progress made in the electric vehicle and clean air sectors.

-Trump’s administration previously attempted to weaken California’s emissions standards, though those efforts were largely unsuccessful.
+The President-elect’s administration previously attempted to weaken California’s emissions standards, though those efforts were largely unsuccessful.
 The ongoing legal and political battles surrounding California’s ability to enforce its emissions policies highlight the ongoing tension between state-level environmental regulation and federal authority.